Understanding Financial Aid Resources

 CSS Profile: Some colleges may require the CSS Profile as part of your financial aid application.
 Use this website to find out which colleges require it, and to complete the application.

-Cash for College Workshops (Click here for the Spanish site): In January and February each year, the California Student Aid Commission hosts FREE workshops on how to fill out the FAFSA.
-These workshops are scheduled throughout January and February at various locations.
+Cash for College Workshops: Throughout the year, the California Student Aid Commission hosts FREE workshops at various location ton how to fill out the FAFSA and the Dream Act Application.
 Search by county to find the workshop nearest you.

 Cal Grants (Click here for the Spanish site): If you plan to go to a public or private, 2-yr or 4-yr college in California, find out more about CalGrants and their eligibility requirements.
 After you’ve applied, if you would like to follow up on the status of your application, visit https://mygrantinfo.csac.ga.gov/logon.asp.